Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to relax in Bad Bellingen?
 Balinea Thermal Baths

-These thermal baths, located in the heart of a wooded park, are a very popular relaxation spot for city residents and passing tourists.
-After a good day of cycling, I admit that relaxing one’s muscles in the establishment’s hot springs was extremely soothing!
-Unfortunately, we were not able to take many photos inside the thermal baths, as it is generally little authorized and poorly perceived by other clients of the baths.
+These baths, which are located in the heart of a wooded park, are a very popular place for relaxation for the town’s residents and tourists passing through.
+After a good day of cycling, I admit that relaxing my muscles in the establishment’s hot springs was extremely soothing!
+Unfortunately, we couldn’t take many photos inside the thermal baths because it is generally not authorized and frowned upon by the other guests.

-On the program for more than 1000 m² of aquatic space: a natural thermal water pool with a temperature ranging between 34 and 36°C; a sauna area; two large outdoor pools with currents, massaging lounge chairs, etc.; a large lawn adorned with lounge chairs; a “wellness universe” area; and a health bar with dining.
+On the program for the 1000 m² aquatic area: a natural thermal water pool with temperatures varying between 34 and 36°C; a sauna area; two large outdoor pools with currents, massaging lounge chairs, etc.; a large lawn adorned with lounge chairs; a “wellness world” area; and a fitness bar with food service.

 Balinea Thermal Baths